roydcarlson/ddash/README.md

 [1]  ddash> sanity check
      IPFS and geth appear to be running.
-[2]  ddash> set directory /home/osmode/ucsfnet/gnupg
+[2]  ddash> set directory /home/omarmetwally/ucsfnet/gnupg
 [3]  ddash> new key
 [4]  ddash> show keys
-        ...
 [5]  ddash> use key 0
+[6]  ddash> show accounts
+[7]  ddash> use account 0
-[6]  ddash> set recipient your_recipient's_pubkey_id
+[8]  ddash> set recipient your_recipient's_pubkey_id
-[7]  ddash> set file /path/to/clinical/trial/data.csv
+[9]  ddash> set file /path/to/clinical/trial/data.csv
-[8]  ddash> encrypt
+[10]  ddash> encrypt
-[9]  ddash> upload
+[11]  ddash> upload
-[10] ddash> checkout QmUahy9JKE6Q5LSHArePowQ91fsXNR2yKafTYtC9xQqhwP
+[12] ddash> checkout QmUahy9JKE6Q5LSHArePowQ91fsXNR2yKafTYtC9xQqhwP
 ```
 The above commands:

 [1]  check if IPFS daemon and Go Ethereum client are running
+[2]  specify working directory (need to have read/write permission)

-[2]  generate a new PGP keypair
+[3]  generate a new PGP keypair

-[3]  list all PGP keypairs on your machine
+[4]  list all PGP keypairs on your machine

-[4]  uses the first (index 0) keypair as your identity
+[5]  uses the first (index 0) keypair as your identity
+[6]  list Ethereum accounts
+[7]  specify index of Ethereum account to use for transactions

-[5]  specify an intended recipient's public key
+[8]  specify an intended recipient's public key

-[6]  specify file you want to upload to IPFS

-[7]  encrypt the file using recipient's public key fingerprint

-[8]  upload the file to IPFS and create transaction containing the hash, user id of the person who uploaded the file, and recipient's public key id (or "public" indicating that it's not encrypted).
+[9]  upload the file to IPFS and create transaction containing the hash, user id of the person who uploaded the file, and recipient's public key id (or "public" indicating that it's not encrypted).
+[10] encrypt file from step [9] using public key from step [8]
+[11] upload file from [9] to IPFS network
+[12] check blockchain using IPFS has as handle

 ## Mining on the *blackswan* Ethereum network
 ---
-Mining difficulty is currently very easy (0x00001) on the blackswan network.
-Go ahead and make a few million Ether by running:
+Mining difficulty is currently relatively easy (1e6) on the blackswan network.
+Mine Ether by running:
 ```
-geth --verbosity 4 --datadir /Users/breitkopf/Desktop/blackswan/data --networkid 4828 --port 30303 --rpc 101.102.103.104 --rpcport 8545  --mine console
+geth --verbosity 4 --datadir /Users/omarmetwally/Desktop/ucsfnet/data --networkid 4828 --port 30303 --rpc 104.236.141.200--rpcport 8545  --mine console
 ```

 ## Permissions management
 Data on the IPFS network cannot be removed and can be accessed by anyone who has your content hash.
 DDASH utilizes PGP keypair encryption to control permissions.
 The above examples demonstrated how to share data at IPFS address *QmRmE1vnc7mbEiqQv5SjrW3ctAmXXt4MQqbykenJmSqPuk*.
-If I only want Steven to be able to view the contents of this file, I'll create a directory named after his public key ID, encrypt the file using Steven's public key, and add it to the directory named after his pubkey.
-Finally I'll upload entire directory to IPFS and add the resulting hashes to the *blackswan* blockchain.
+If I only want Steven to be able to view the contents of this file, I'll encrypt the file using Steven's public key and upload it IPFS.
+The resulting IPFS hash, a description of the file, the owner, and the recipient's pubkey fingerprint (or "public") are saved on the *blackswan* blockchain.

 ## Contribute
 ---